 Yoga, for all its philosophy, is emphatically not academic.
 As Dr. Geeta S. Iyengar said, “It is your practice that brings the secrets to you”.

 And should you decide to give it a go, or even when you already practice yoga, I cannot recommend strongly enough that you specifically try Iyengar yoga.
-Let me be perfectly clear: I get no money for this gig—I really believe it’s that good.
+It really is that good.

 Of course, other schools of yoga can be awesome too.
 They might be just as potent as the Iyengar way, or they might simply work better for you.